kovidgoyal/calibre/manual/edit.rst

 files inside ebooks are compressed, so the size of the final book is not the sum of the individual file sizes.

-Many files have special special meaning, in the book.
+Many files have special meaning, in the book.
 These will typically have an icon next to their names, indicating the special meaning.
 For example, in the picture to the left, you can see that the files :guilabel:`cover_image.jpg` and :guilabel:`titlepage.xhtml` have the ocon of a cover next to them, this